Lagoa Santa, Minas Gerais

-Lagoa Santa (Holy Lagoon) is a municipality and region in the state of Minas Gerais, Brazil.
+Lagoa Santa (Holy Lagoon) is a Brazilian municipality and region in the state of Minas Gerais.
 It is located 37 km north-northeast from Belo Horizonte and belongs to the mesoregion Metropolitana de Belo Horizonte and to the microregion of Belo Horizonte.
 In 2020 the estimated population was 65,657.

 Cradle of Brazilian paleontology

 The Danish palaeontologist Peter Wilhelm Lund, known as the father of Brazilian paleontology, discovered a cave filled with human bones (15 skeletons) and megafauna (very large mammals) dating to the Pleistocene era.
 Eugen Warming assisted Lund 1863–1866, and described the flora of the area and the adaptations of the plants to the hazards of cerrado – drought and fire – in a work that still stands as a paradigm of ecological study ('Lagoa Santa').
 The tomb of illustrator Peter Andreas Brandt, also an assistant of Lund, is located in the town.

 The municipality contains 56% of the 2004 ha Sumidouro State Park, created in 1980, which protects the cave where Lund made his discovery of the "Lagoa Santa Man".

 A century later, in the 1970s, French archeologist Annette Laming-Emperaire carried out excavations in the area and discovered the oldest human fossil in Brazil, over 11 thousand years old, given the nickname Luzia.